Audi engineers are hard at work developing a redesigned S6 and more have just been spotted, some without any camouflage gear.

 As for what's under the hood of the S6, we expect a more potent twin-turbo V-6, most likely the 450-hp 2.9-liter mill found in the latest RS 5.
 And instead of a dual-clutch transmission we should see a regular eight-speed automatic.
 The outgoing S6 had a 4.0-liter twin-turbo V-8 with 450 hp.

-Further up will be an RS 6 with a twin-turbo 4.0-liter V-8 delivering over 600 hp and possibly an RS 6 e-tron with plug-in hybrid power and even more potency.
+Further up will be a redesigned RS 6 with a twin-turbo 4.0-liter V-8 delivering over 600 hp and possibly an RS 6 e-tron with plug-in hybrid power and even more potency.
+We can expect the new RS 6 to bow late next year, in wagon form only.

-Sadly, there's no word on whether we'll see the latest A6 and S6 wagons in the U.S. Audi skipped the current A6 and S6 Avants to focus on the A7 range here, and it's possible the same will be true for the redesigned models.
+Sadly, there's no word on whether we'll see any new A6-based wagons in the U.S. Audi skipped the current A6 and S6 Avants (as well as the A6 Allroad) to focus on the A7 range here, and it's likely the same will be true for the redesigned models.